Servideska/HPC/doc.zih.tu-dresden.de/docs/software/pika.md

 ## Table View and Job Search

 The analysis of HPC jobs in PIKA is designed as a top-down approach.
-Starting from the table view, users can either analyze running or completed jobs.
-They can navigate from groups of jobs with the same name to the metadata of an individual job and finally investigate the job’s runtime metrics in a timeline view.
+Starting from the table view, you can either analyze running or completed jobs.
+You can navigate from groups of jobs with the same name to the metadata of an individual job and finally investigate the job’s runtime metrics in a timeline view.

-To find jobs with specific properties, the table can be sorted by any column, e.g., by consumed CPU hours to find jobs where an optimization has a large impact on the system utilization.
+To find jobs with specific properties, you can sort the table by any column, e.g., by consumed CPU hours to find jobs where an optimization has a large impact on the system utilization.
 Additionally, there is a filter mask to find jobs that match several properties.
 When a job has been selected, the timeline view opens.